 Don’t assume your event is worth making an effort to get to.

 This is the #1 disconnect I encounter on a regular basis.
 Events ask me to speak all the time, but provide no transportation, accommodation or food options.
 (Or, possibly they offer me hot dogs and bagels in their staff room.)
 I am not a college student.
 I do not wish to spend my time and money attending your event, only to be given the option of sharing a room with staff, and eating warm yogurt in your green room.
 Thank you, but no. Unless your town is otherwise on my bucket list, I probably won’t come without at least a token effort on your part.
-Free admission to your event is not really a draw for me.
+Free admission to your event may not be a draw for me, if your event isn’t otherwise a must-go for me.

 Before you “invite” someone to your event, make sure your Con Chair and the entire organizing committee is backing you.